 Self-Disclosures.
 As part of the application process for background screens with USA Hockey, applicants are required to answer certain questions regarding their background.
 Any self-disclosed offense that meets USA Hockey’s criteria for flagged screens (as contained herein) that does not otherwise show on the NCSI report and hasn’t been previously adjudicated and cleared will be set to flagged and processed pursuant to this Section 2.
 All adverse determinations of self-disclosed conduct can be contested pursuant to Section 3 below.

 State-Specific Background Screen Requirements.
 Some states require supplemental documentation or background searches in addition to the USOPC-mandated background screen conducted by NCSI.
-Any conduct that shows in a state-required screen that hasn’t been previously adjudicated and cleared and that meets USA Hockey criteria for flagged screens will be flagged and processed pursuant to this Section 2 and that state’s law.
+All state required documentation will be reviewed per USA Hockey’s screening criteria and any records in violation of this criteria will be flagged pursuant to this Section 2. =.
 All adverse determinations made pursuant to this paragraph can be contested pursuant to Section 3 below.

 Sexual Misconduct and Child Abuse.
 In accordance with Federal law, the SafeSport Code, and the USA Hockey Safe Sport Program Handbook, any allegation of sexual misconduct and/or child abuse (as defined in the Safe Sport Program Handbook) discovered by USA Hockey at any point in the background screen process will be reported to the U.S. Center for SafeSport (the “Center”) and will be processed according to the Center’s policies and procedures.
 USA Hockey will simultaneously conduct an initial review according to this procedure and may either clear, clear with conditions, or deny eligibility based on the screening results.
 If an applicant is denied eligibility on initial review, the USA Hockey process will be put on hold pending the Center’s determination.
+If the applicant is deemed eligible with conditions, they may accept the conditions, but will not be eligible to submit an appeal of those conditions to USA Hockey unless the Center declines jurisdiction. .
 In any event, the ultimate determination of eligibility will be within the jurisdiction of the Center, regardless of the determination made by the BSRC on initial review.

 If the time frame for exercising the right to contest a screening determination (fourteen (14) days from transmission of the Adverse Action Letter) has passed and the applicant has not properly exercised that right, the determination by the BSRC will be deemed final and the applicant will be deemed ineligible to Participate in any role in in USA Hockey which requires a valid background screen.
 This excludes screens sent to the Center for response and resolution.